Electra-project/Electra-Improvement-Proposals/README.md

   - Why is this an issue ?
   - What solution do you propose ?

-## What are the states ?
+## What are the stages ?

-A proposal state can be one of:
+A proposal stage can be one of:

 - DRAFT = Somebody submitted a proposal, and we are discussing it.
 - PROPOSED = We found a consensus, and need to write a clean specification.